vemv/claude-code/README.md

 (add-hook 'claude-code-start-hook 'my-claude-setup-function)

-;; Adjust initialization delay (default is 0.1 seconds) ;; This helps prevent terminal layout issues if the buffer is displayed before Claude is fully ready (setq claude-code-startup-delay 0.2)
+;; Adjust initialization delay (default is 0.1 seconds) ;; This helps prevent terminal layout issues if the buffer is displayed before Claude is fully ready.
+(setq claude-code-startup-delay 0.2)

-;; Configure the buffer size threshold for confirmation prompt (default is 100000 characters) ;; If a buffer is larger than this threshold, claude-code-send-region will ask for confirmation ;; before sending the entire buffer to Claude
+;; Configure the buffer size threshold for confirmation prompt (default is 100000 characters) ;; If a buffer is larger than this threshold, claude-code-send-region will ask for confirmation ;; before sending the entire buffer to Claude.
 (setq claude-code-large-buffer-threshold 100000)

-;; Configure key binding style for entering newlines and sending messages in Claude buffers ;; Available styles:
+;; Configure key binding style for entering newlines and sending messages in Claude buffers.
+;; Available styles:
 ;;   'newline-on-shift-return - S-return inserts newline, RET sends message (default) ;;   'newline-on-alt-return   - M-return inserts newline, RET sends message